LVMH

-LVMH controls around 60 subsidiaries that manage 75 prestigious brands.These include Tiffany & Co., Christian Dior, Fendi, Givenchy, Marc Jacobs, Stella McCartney, Loewe, Loro Piana, Kenzo, Celine, Sephora, Princess Yachts, TAG Heuer, and Bulgari.
+LVMH controls around 60 subsidiaries that manage 75 luxury brands.
+In addition to Louis Vuitton and Moët Hennessy, LVMH's portfolio includes Christian Dior SE, Givenchy, Fendi, Celine, Kenzo, Tiffany & Co., Bulgari, Loewe, TAG Heuer, Marc Jacobs, Sephora and Loro Piana.
 The subsidiaries are often managed independently, under the umbrellas of six branches: Fashion Group, Wines and Spirits, Perfumes and Cosmetics, Watches and Jewelry, Selective Distribution, and Other Activities.
-The oldest of the LVMH brands is wine producer Château d'Yquem, which dates its origins back to 1593.
-Bernard Arnault is the chairman and CEO of LVMH.
+LVMH owns Les Echos-Le Parisien Group, its media subsidiary.
+The wine estate of Château d'Yquem, whose origins date back to 1593, is under LVMH ownership.
+Bernard Arnault is the chairman, CEO and largest shareholder of LVMH, making him one of the richest people in the world as of 2024.

 History

-In the 1980s, French investor Bernard Arnault had the idea to create a group of luxury brands.
-He worked with Alain Chevalier, CEO of Moët Hennessy, and Henry Racamier, president of Louis Vuitton, to form LVMH.
-Their successful integration of various famous aspirational brands into a single group inspired other luxury companies to do the same.
-Thus, the French conglomerate Kering and the Swiss-based Richemont have also created extended portfolios of luxury brands.
+In 1987, Moët Hennessy and Louis Vuitton merged to create LVMH.
+As a result of different visions for the future of the merged entity, Alain Chevalier and Henry Racamier, the respective leaders of the predecessor firms, started to fight.
+Racamier invited Bernard Arnault to invest in LVMH.
+Rapidly, Arnault succeeded in taking control of LVMH at the expense of the initial family owners.
+Contrary to what is often indicated, Arnault did not establish LVMH.

 LVMH is a component of the Euro Stoxx 50 stock market index.

-Make Up For Ever was established in 1984, and was acquired by LVMH in 1999.
+Make Up For Ever was established in 1984, and it was acquired by LVMH in 1999.

-On 7 March 2011, LVMH announced the acquisition of the 50.4% family-owned shares of the Italian jeweler Bulgari and the intention to make a tender offer for the rest, which was publicly owned.
+On 7 March 2011, LVMH announced the acquisition of the 50.4% family-owned shares of the Italian jeweller Bulgari and the intention to make a tender offer for the rest, which was publicly owned.
 The transaction was about $5.2 billion.

 By 2012, LVMH established LCapitalAsia, a continuation of its private-equity arm, focused on Asia.
-In 2012, the growth of LVMH's sales "decreased by about 10 percent from the growth rate in 2011", and in early 2013 LVMH expressed that it would "stop opening stores in second and third-tier cities in mainland China".
-Xue Shengwen, a senior researcher at ChinaVenture, said the developing trend of young people is to take advantage of more acceptable prices.
-On 7 March 2013, National Business Daily reported that mid-priced clothing brand QDA would open its first store in Beijing, as a co-investment of LVMH's private equity LCapitalAsia and the Chinese apparel company Xin Hee Co., Ltd.
+In early 2013, LVMH announced its co-investment of its private equity arm LCapitalAsia and the Chinese apparel company Xin Hee Co., Ltd.

 In February 2014, LVMH entered into a joint venture with the Italian fashion brand Marco De Vincenzo, taking a minority 45% stake in the firm.

+In 2016, L Catterton Asia and Crescent Point, two private equity firms backed by LVMH, bought a majority stake in GXG.

-In April 2017, LVMH announced it would gain ownership of Christian Dior haute couture, leather, men's and women's ready-to-wear, and footwear lines, to integrate the entire Christian Dior brand within its luxury group.
+In April 2017, LVMH announced it would gain ownership of Christian Dior haute couture, leather, men's and women's ready-to-wear, and footwear lines to integrate the entire Dior brand within its luxury group.